 However, justice is not a variable.
 Justice is pure.
 It is immutable as is truth.
 What is just in one case may not be just in another case.
 The fact that a jury finds a defendant guilty and the judge sentences him to 10 years does not mean that justice has been done.
 It merely means that in the eyes of the law, its definition of justice has been served.

 Depending on who you ask, justice will not be served at the end of his sentencing, regardless of the outcome.
-If the judge gives Schaap 10 years, it will be too little for some.
+The 12 years the judge gave was too little for some.
 For others, it will be perfect and fitting.
 And, for some (such as Schaap’s family), it will be too much.
 There will not be a consensus as to whether or not justice has been served.

-Jack Schaap will enter the court room hoping for mercy, not justice.
-The family of his victim will be hoping for justice.
-Mercy will not be on their minds.
-Many church members and Christians around the nation who are viewing this case will be hoping for mercy by the Court.
-Victims of abuse under the Schaap administration and under his brand of fundamentalism will be looking for justice (and perhaps a bit of vengeance, too).
-They will want a different kind of justice, here.
-They will want vindication.
-They will want a justice that declares that this man was a fraud, as they’d declared to deaf ears.
-They will want a justice that is bereft of mercy because they will want an example made of the man who cursed his way to fame, and arrogantly elbowed his way through Fundamentalism, whilst declaring it to be the only legitimate posture of Christianity.
+Jack Schaap entered the court room hoping for mercy, not justice.
+The family of his victim were hoping for justice.
+Mercy was not on their minds.
+Many church members and Christians around the nation who were “watching” this case were hoping for mercy by the Court.
+Victims of abuse under the Schaap administration and under his brand of fundamentalism were clearly looking for justice (and perhaps a bit of vengeance, too).
+They want a different kind of justice, here.
+They want vindication.
+They want a justice that declares that this man was a fraud, as they’d declared to deaf ears.
+They want a justice that is bereft of mercy because they want an example made of the man who cursed his way to fame, and arrogantly elbowed his way through Fundamentalism, whilst declaring it to be the only legitimate posture of Christianity.